mrmurphy/hipstore-docs/displaying-a-list-of-products.md

          -- the displayName field on the Product record.
 ```

 You've got it!
 You're doing very well.
-I'll leave you to use what you learned above to apply decoders to the last two fields, `tacos` and `image`.
+I'll leave you to use what you learned above to apply decoders to the last two fields, tacos and image.
 Good luck

 ##